Emergence of meta-stable clustering in mean-field transformer models: Introduction

-In this paper we study the clustering dynamics of the model developed in \cite{geshkovski2023mathematical} in the intermediate time range, i.e., between initialization and the emergence of the first set of clusters.
+In this paper we study the clustering dynamics of the model developed in \citep{geshkovski2023mathematical} in the intermediate time range, i.e., between initialization and the emergence of the first set of clusters.
 To do so, we give a detailed mathematical description of the dynamics of the network in the large-context regime, i.e., when the number of tokens on which the transformer acts is large, characterizing the intermediate, meta-stable phase of the network before it collapses to the single-cluster limit.
 More specifically we prove the following: \begin{enumerate} \item We rigorously prove the convergence, as the number of tokens $N$ becomes large, to the dynamics of the limiting law under the mean-field PDE.
-We further show that this convergence is non-uniform in time. \item We characterize the evolution of the $N$-particle measure close to initialization, identifying an initial phase where a certain number of clusters starts to form.
-We explicitly characterize the structure of the solution forming in this first phase -- e.g., its periodicity -- as a function of the temperature parameter of the model, the number of tokens and the dimension $d$ of the embedding space. \item We perform an in-depth analysis of the dynamics on longer time scales to prove that the periodicity developed in the first phase is maintained over exponentially long time intervals.
-This proves the existence of a meta-stable phase where the network learns a richer and more complex representation of the data, preceding the total collapse phase predicted by \cite{geshkovski2023mathematical}. \end{enumerate} We note that the above characterization has important practical implications, as it clarifies the relationship between hyperparameters such as the temperature parameter, the number of tokens or the embedding dimension and the emergence of representations in transformers by providing quantitative estimates on the ``richness'' of such representation in, e.g., next token prediction tasks, as well as on the depth required to achieve such representation.
+We further show that this convergence is non-uniform in time, justifying the more refined metastability analysis~carried~out~below. \item We characterize the evolution of the $N$-particle measure close to initialization, identifying an initial phase where a certain number of clusters starts to form.
+We explicitly characterize \aa{the structure of} the solution forming in this first phase \aa{-- e.g., its periodicity --} as a function of the temperature parameter, the number of tokens and the embedding dimension $d$. \item We perform an in-depth analysis of the dynamics on longer time scales to prove that the periodicity developed in the first phase is maintained over time intervals of length $O(\ln N)$.
+This proves the existence of a meta-stable phase where the network learns a richer representation of the data, before the total collapse phase predicted by \citep{geshkovski2023mathematical}. \end{enumerate} \aa{We note that the above characterization has important practical implications, as it clarifies the relationship between hyperparameters such as the temperature parameter, the number of tokens or the embedding dimension and the emergence of representations in transformers by providing quantitative estimates on the ``richness'' of such representation and on the depth required to achieve it.}

-\subsubsection{Related works}
+\paragraph{Related works}